An Ultimate Guide to Web Application Architecture

 Modern web applications follow a layered architecture that consists of presentation, business, persistence, and database layers.
 Small applications have three layers, where, in some cases, the business and persistence layers act as one layer, while complex applications have five or six layers.

 - Persistence layer is responsible for data persistence and is also known as Data Access Layer.
 It’s closely connected to the business layer and has a database server that retrieves data from corresponding servers.
+It comprises various third-party integrations like Payment gateways, social logins, GDS used in travel websites.

 - Database layer, also known as Data Service Layer, holds all the data and ensures data security by separating the business logic from the client-side.